qjchio/LSMC_Assignment/README.md

 3. Used Control Variate method with a simple European Put option as the control.
 4. Used importance sampling but yielded undesired results.

-If anyone sees this, please feel free to critique my analysis.
+Please feel free to critique my analysis.

+#TODO
+Rewrite everything in C++